 Murrisk National School wanted to paint something on the outside of their school which would reflect the vibrance of the School on the inside and its exceptionally beautiful suroundings.

-The result is the most wonderful expresssion of the children's appreciation of where they live.
-The Mural is bursting with colour and content and illustrates the huge variety of History, nature, leisure persuits and heritage in such a small area.
+The result is the most wonderful expression of the children's appreciation of where they live.
+The Mural is bursting with colour and content and illustrates the huge variety of History, nature, leisure pursuits and heritage in such a small area.

 It is a very rewarding experience to guide a child to create something they didn't know they were capable of, not just individually but as a team and the finished design is now available as a printed card to raise funds for the school .Contact [email protected] for details .